 The lithic contact may be subdivided into coherent-lithic or shattered-lithic materials.

 Coherent-lithic materials are equivalent to materials beneath the lithic contact of Soil Taxonomy.
 Cracks or joints occur at horizontal intervals of more than 100 mm.
-These materials occur on the ignimbrites, Otago schists, basalt flows of the Dunedin complex, and Fiordland granites.
 They often cause drainage impedance.

 Shattered-lithic materials are similar except that joints or cracks may occur at intervals of less than 100 mm.
 Shattered-lithic materials differ from fragmental or skeletal materials in which there is no continuity of geological structure between adjacent rock fragments, and rock fragment faces do not accommodate one another.
 Shattered-lithic materials are more permeable than coherent-lithic materials, and offer a significant rooting volume.